Nurse Types / Infusion Nurse

-It may also be worthwhile to ask the resource nurse or infusion nurse in your hospital if they would be willing to let you shadow them for a shift.
-This can provide great insight into an infusion nurse’s work and required skills.
+It may also be worthwhile to ask an infusion nurse in your hospital if they would be willing to let you shadow them for a shift.
+This can provide great insight into the nurse’s work and required skills.

 Changing specialty to a infusion nurse

 Many infusion nurses start their careers as bedside nurses in the hospital where they acquire IV/CVC management and medication administration skills, then switch specialties after they have gained some experience.
 Bedside nursing roles provide an excellent foundation in patient education and medication management that will help prepare you for infusion nursing.